Stax Braintree Payment Gateway

 Many standard merchant service providers bundle these services with their online or in-person hardware solutions from the start.
 These offerings are mostly seen with online payment gateways.

-There are many hardware manufacturers that need a third-party payment gateway providers for their POS equipment to come to life.
+There are many hardware manufacturers that need a third-party payment gateway provider for their POS equipment to come to life.
 The process to benefit from these types of offerings is made easier by contacting payment providers rather than equipment manufacturers.
-These providers can help you find the right combination of hardware and software solutions that are the perfect fit for your needs.
+These providers can help you find the right combo of hardware and software solutions that are the perfect fit for your needs.

 Whether you want to use your gateway account in an in-store or online setting, you must pick your gateway account with support for multiple networks in mind.
 This makes sure that you can easily accept payments from major networks and don’t have to turn away any customers.